Iterating Fun - Simon Newstead

 8 startup lessons on working with big brands

-Note - this was a guest post for TechInAsia, a great site for APAC startups.
+Note - this was a guest for TechInAsia, a great site for APAC startups.

 If you’re doing a startup, there’s allure to a big brand partnership.